OutSystems/docs-odc/src/eap/building-apps/seo/improve-seo-prerendering.md

 In these situations, you benefit from using the pre-render technology.
 Although this improves your app's Core Web Vitals, it doesn't affect the end-user experience.

-This article explains how to integrate the OutSystems platform with a third-party pre-rendering solution called [prerender.io](http://prerender.io).
+This article explains how to integrate the OutSystems platform with a third-party pre-rendering solution called [Prerender](http://prerender.io).

 <div class="info" markdown="1">

 There are other pre-render solutions on the market.
-OutSystems recommends [prerender.io](http://prerender.io) as one of your pre-rendering options due to its significant SEO improvements.
-OutSystems isn't affiliated with or sponsored by Prerender.io, and doesn’t receive any economic or financial benefit from customers subscribing to their services.
+OutSystems recommends [Prerender](http://prerender.io) as one of your pre-rendering options due to its significant SEO improvements.
+OutSystems isn't affiliated with or sponsored by Prerender, and doesn’t receive any economic or financial benefit from customers subscribing to their services.

 </div>